-Engineered Science Publisher follows the following guidelines to maintain the integrity of the research, authors must satisfy the following guidelines to achieve good scientific practice,
+Engineered Science Publisher follows the following guidelines to maintain the integrity of the research, and the authors must adhere the following guidelines to achieve good scientific practice.

-Proper acknowledgements to other works must be given (this includes material that is closely copied (near verbatim), summarized and/or paraphrased), quotation marks are used for verbatim copying of material, and permissions are secured for material that is copyrighted.
+Proper acknowledgements to other works must be given (this includes material that is closely copied, summarized and/or paraphrased), quotation marks are used for verbatim copying of material, and permissions are secured for material that is copyrighted.

 Consent to submit has been received from all co-authors and responsible authorities at the institute/organization where the work has been carried out before the work is submitted.